milindparlawar123/multi-threaded-and-socket-programming-application/README.md

 Description: Compiles your code and generates .class files inside the BUILD folder.

 -----------------------------------------------------------------------
 ## Instruction to run:
+** Please Enter commands as given below without change **
 ## Run PersisterService first:

 ###Command: ant -buildfile multiThreaded/src/build.xml run-persister-service -Dport=9090 -DoutputFile=output.txt

 ** Note: **
 * Arguments accept the absolute path of the files.
-* The current input.txt file has some content that I have used when writing code.
-* Please feel free to replace the text in this to test with.
 * The output file is in the same location as the input.txt file.
+* The port number you enter must be in between 32768 and 50000.

 ## Run PrimeDetector next: